-There are exceptions, but childhood cancers tend to respond better to treatments such as chemotherapy.
-Children’s bodies also tend to tolerate chemotherapy better than adults’ bodies do.
-But cancer treatments such as chemotherapy and radiation therapy can have long-term side effects, so children who have had cancer need careful attention for the rest of their lives.
+With some exceptions, childhood cancers tend to respond better to certain treatments such as chemotherapy (also called chemo).
+Children’s bodies also tend to handle chemotherapy better than adults’ bodies do.
+On the other hand, children (especially very young children) are more likely to be affected by radiation therapy if it is needed as part of treatment.
+Both chemo and radiation therapy also can cause long-term side effects, so children who have had cancer need careful follow-up for the rest of their lives.

-When a child or teen is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
-You can read more about coping with these changes in our document Children Diagnosed With Cancer: Dealing With Diagnosis.
+Any time a child is diagnosed with cancer, it affects every family member and nearly every aspect of the family’s life.
+You can read more about coping with these changes in Children Diagnosed With Cancer: Dealing With Diagnosis.

 Last Medical Review: August 22, 2016 Last Revised: August 22, 2016